DogeSoftware/StarterDebloater/README.md

 # StarterDebloater
 > Shell (bash) script that removes tracking and bloatware on your Android devices.

 The days of privacy and minimalism by default are gone.
 More and more OEM's install apps on their customer's devices.
-Some manufacturers' phones [https://www.reddit.com/r/news/comments/3k2m8n/malware_found_preinstalled_on_xiaomi_huawei/](can have pre-installed malware) or [https://www.gsmarena.com/huawei_to_preinstall_70_popular_android_apps_on_its_future_smartphones-news-41430.php](70+ pre-installed popular apps) which is a privacy concern.
+Some manufacturers' phones [can have pre-installed malware](https://www.reddit.com/r/news/comments/3k2m8n/malware_found_preinstalled_on_xiaomi_huawei/) or [70+ pre-installed popular apps](https://www.gsmarena.com/huawei_to_preinstall_70_popular_android_apps_on_its_future_smartphones-news-41430.php) which is a privacy concern.

 ### Usage
 1. Download `adb` (`sudo apt install adb` on Debian/Ubuntu-based distros)